taariqismail1/site/index.md

 I've started writing online (roughly weekly) to improve my writing and to learn in public.
 Follow me on <a href="https://taariq.substack.com" target="_blank">Substack</a>.
 Visit my [Blog page](https://www.taariqismail.com/blog) for a list of posts.

 # Arabic notes
-In the spirit of learning in public, I've started making notes to help me digest new vocab I learn.
+I've started making notes to help me digest new vocab I learn.
 Here are more details [Arabic notes](https://www.taariqismail.com/arabic).